SzymonKubica/usb-converter-qmk/README.md

 1. You need and Arduino Leonardo with USB Host Shield (refer to [hardware](#hardware) section)
 2. You need `avrdude` installed on your machine.

-### Minimal Setup: 0 to flashing sample firmware
+### Minimal Steps

-1. Define your custom keymap in the [QMK Configurator](https://config.qmk.fm/#/converter/usb_usb/leonardo/LAYOUT_all)
+1. Define and compile your keymap in the [QMK Configurator](https://config.qmk.fm/#/converter/usb_usb/leonardo/LAYOUT_all)
+   - Define the keycode overrides & layers using the web editor
-2. Compile your keymap (can be done directly in the configurator web UI)
+   - Compile your keymap
-3. Download firmware for flashing
+   - Download firmware for flashing
 4. Flash using the `flash` script provided in this repository.

-## Getting started
+## Advanced Setup

+> Note: this is only useful if you want to e.g. send mouse movement events with your keyboard or override some advanced capabilities.

 First, you need to clone the `qmk_firmware` repository that allows to compile the keybindings.
 To do this, you need to: